-The certificate issued by the Ontario Film Development Corporation for the taxation year or a certified copy of the certificate must be submitted with the corporation's CT23.
+Retain the certificate issued by the Ontario Film Development Corporation for the taxation year or a certified copy of the certificate.

-For additional information, please call the Ontario Media Development Corporation at 416 314-6858.
+For additional information please call the Ontario Media Development Corporation at 416 314-6858.

 Ontario Sound Recording Tax Credit (OSRTC)